AMD is a completely different disease than it was 20 years ago.

-Copper was added to prevent copper deficiency in those taking high dose zinc.
-Beta-carotene has been found to increase the risk of lung cancer in smokers.
+- Copper 2mg (added to prevent copper deficiency in those taking high dose zinc)

 However, beta-carotene was associated with an increased list of lung cancers in smokers.
 The AREDS2 study showed that substituting lutein and zeathanxine for beta-carotene maintained the same benefit.

 The AREDS2 formulation is:

 - Vitamin E 400 IU

 - Copper 2mg

 Anti-VEGF agents inhibit the signaling molecule (VEGF) that usually stimulates neovascularization and thus slow down the progression of wet AMD.
 The oldest intravitreal anti-VEGF agent pegaptanib (Macugen) is not commonly used anymore due to much lower efficacy.
 The FDA-approved anti-VEGF agents for exudative AMD are ranibizumab (Lucentis) and aflibercept (Eylea).
 Many new agents are under investigation.
 Off-label use of bevacizumab (Avastin) is common due to lower cost.
 These injections are frequently given in a q1 month, q2 month, as needed, a treat-and-extend regimen.